 Cold Spring Harbor in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 52.209′ N, 73° 27.599′ W. Marker is in Cold Spring Harbor, New York, in Suffolk County.
-Marker is at the intersection of Main Street (New York State Route 25A) and Shore Road, on the left when traveling east on Main Street.
+40° 50.094′ N, 73° 27.273′ W. Marker is in Cold Spring Harbor, New York, in Suffolk County.
+Marker is at the intersection of Woodbury Road and Uphill Lane, on the left when traveling west on Woodbury Road.
 Touch for map.
 Marker is in this post office area: Cold Spring Harbor NY 11724, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Col. George Washington Brush (approx. 1.2 miles away); West Hills School (approx. 1.7 miles away); Mountain Mist Spring (approx. 1.8 miles away); Peace and Plenty Inn (approx. 1.9 miles away); Nathaniel Whitman (approx. 2 miles away); Site of Stone Fort Home of John Whitman (approx. 2.2 miles away); Squadron "C" Farm (approx. 2.2 miles away).

 Credits.
 This page was last revised on May 27, 2021.
 It was originally submitted on May 23, 2021, by Jordan Romano of Kings Park, New York.
 This page has been viewed 53 times since then.
 Photo 1. submitted on May 23, 2021, by Jordan Romano of Kings Park, New York. • Michael Herrick was the editor who published this page.

 Editor’s want-list for this marker.
 A wide view photo of the marker and its surroundings. • Can you help?